diskuv/dkml-workflows-monorepo-example/duniverse/dune_/doc/jsoo.rst

 .. _jsoo:

 **********************
-JavaScript Compilation
+JavaScript compilation
 **********************

-Js_of_ocaml_ is a compiler from OCaml to JavaScript.
+js_of_ocaml_ is a compiler from OCaml to JavaScript.
 The compiler works by translating OCaml bytecode to JS files.
 The compiler can be installed with opam:

 .. code:: bash